Increasing subsequences of random walks: Introduction

 \section{Introduction}

 For a function $S\colon \N\to \R$, its restriction to a subset $A$ of its domain is denoted $S|_A$.
 We say that $S|_A$ is {\bf increasing} if $S(a)\leq S(b)$ for all $a,b\in A$ with $a\leq b$.
 Define

 The main goal of this paper is to investigate $\LIS(S|_{[0,n)})$ when $S\colon \N\to\Z$ is a random walk.
 The simple random walk is the most natural case, but our results apply to walks with steps of mean zero and finite (positive) variance, that is, $S(n)=\sum_{i=1}^{n} X_i$ such that $X_i$ is an i.i.d.\ sequence with $\E X_1=0$ and $0<\Var(X_1)<\infty$.
 By normalising $X_i$ we may clearly assume that $\Var(X_1)=1$.
-We say that $S$ is the simple random walk if $\P(X_1=1) = \P(X_1=-1) = \frac 12$.
+We say that $S$ is the simple random walk if $\P(X_1=1) = \P(X_1=-1) =1/2$.

 The famous Erd\H{o}s-Szekeres Theorem \cite{ES} implies that $S|_{[0,n)}$ must contain either an increasing or a decreasing subsequence of length at least $\sqrt{n}$.
-This is sharp for general sequences, and it is easy to see that there are even $n$ step simple walks on $\Z$ for which this is achieved.
+This is sharp for general sequences, and it is easy to see that there are even $n$-step simple walks on $\Z$ for which the longest increasing subsequence has length of order $\sqrt{n}$.
 By symmetry, increasing and decreasing subsequences have the same length distribution, but this does not immediately imply that a similar bound holds in high probability.

-In random settings, there have been extensive studies of the longest increasing subsequence in a uniformly random permutation $\sigma_n\in S_n$.
+In random settings, there have been extensive studies of the longest increasing subsequence in a uniformly random permutation $\sigma_n\in S_n$ initiated by Ulam~\cite{U}.
 This is easily equivalent also to the case of a sequence $\{S(i)\}_{1\leq i \leq n}$ of i.i.d.\ (non-atomic) random variables.
 A rich theory rose from the study of this question, which is closely related to last passage percolation and other models.
 It was proved by Vershik and Kerov \cite{VK} and by Logan and Shepp \cite{LS} that $\E \LIS(\sigma_n)=(2+o(1)) \sqrt{n}$ and $\LIS(\sigma_n)/\sqrt{n}\to 2$ in probability as $n\to \infty$.
 In this case, much more is known.
-Baik, Deift and Johansson \cite{BDJ} proved that the fluctuations of $\LIS(\sigma_n)$ scaled by $n^{\frac 16}$ converge to the Tracy-Widom $F_2$ distribution, first arising in the study of the Gaussian Unitary Ensemble.
+Baik, Deift and Johansson \cite{BDJ} proved that the fluctuations of $\LIS(\sigma_n)$ scaled by $n^{1/6}$ converge to the Tracy-Widom $F_2$ distribution, first arising in the study of the Gaussian Unitary Ensemble.
 We refer the reader to Romik's book \cite{romik_LIS} for an excellent survey of this problem.

 On the other hand, it appears that this problem has not been studied so far even for a simple random walk $S$.
 The expected length of the longest strictly increasing subsequence of $S|_{[0,n)}$ is at most the expected size of the range $S([0,n))$, hence is $O(\sqrt{n})$.
 Thus we consider (weakly) increasing subsequences.
 Taking the set of record times, or alternatively the zero set of $S$ both yield increasing subsequences of expected length $\Theta(\sqrt{n})$.
 It is not immediate how to do any better.
 The largest level set of $S$ still has size $\Theta(\sqrt{n})$.
 See \cref{F:LIS} for the longest increasing subsequence in one random walk instance.
 Note that the set of record times yields a similar lower bound for a general random walk with mean zero and finite variance.